SRPS Railtours in 2017

 Edinburgh to Blackpool and The Farington Reverser on 1 July 2017

 This train was arranged jointly with GB Railfreight.
 Several coaches were reserved for GBRf staff and families.
-The train was double-headed for most of the journey by preserved 37 025 Inverness TMD and Colas 37 219 Jonty Jarvis, and top-and-tailed between Preston and Blackpool.
+The eleven-coach train was double-headed for most of the journey by preserved 37 025 Inverness TMD and Colas 37 219 Jonty Jarvis, and top-and-tailed between Preston and Blackpool.
 The locomotives performed excellently throughout the day.
 Many passengers took the opportunity to take a heritage tram trip along the seafront between Blackpool and Fleetwood.
 The weather was fine with sunny periods, except for a shower as the train was about to depart from Blackpool.
 Many enthusiasts travelled on a short extra excursion, The Farington Reverser, to Bamber Bridge and Wigan which reversed the train for the return journey.
 A late running Virgin West Coast service delayed the return to Blackpool and although the train back to Scotland was late setting out the time was made up and arrival back was close to schedule.

 Sunday Steam Specials from Linlithgow and Fife to Tweedbank from 6 to 27 August